Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Minimal Taylor algebras

 \begin{lemma} Let $\alg A$ be a simple algebra and $R \leq_{sd} \alg A^3$ be a symmetric ternary relation whose projection to each pair of coordinates is full.
 For any $a \in A$ denote by $R_a$ the relation $R_a(x,y) \equiv R(a,x,y)$.
 Then either $\alg A$ is abelian or the set $B = \{a \in A: R_a \mbox{ is linked } \} $ is a nonempty strongly projective subuniverse of $\alg A$. \end{lemma}

-\begin{proof} Consider the ternary relation $S$ defined by $S(x,y,z)$ if $y$ and $z$ are linked in $R_x$.
-Note that $S$ is pp-definable from $R$ so $S$ is a subuniverse of $\alg A^3$.
+\begin{proof} Consider the ternary relation $S$ defined by $S(x,y,z)$ if $y$ and $z$ are "left-linked" in $R_x$, that is, $(y,z)$ is in the relation $(R_x-R_x)+ \cdots + (R_x - R_x)$ with a sufficient number of summands.
+Note that $S$ is pp-definable from $R$, so $S$ is a subuniverse of $\alg A^3$.
 Since the projection of $R$ onto each pair of coordinates is full, the relation $R_a$ is subdirect for every $a$.
 If $R_a$ is linked, then $S_a$ (defined analogously to $R_a$) is full.
-If $R_a$ is not linked, then it is a graph of a bijection $A \to A$ (since $\alg A$ is simple), so $S_a$ is the identity relation.
+If $R_a$ is not linked, then it is the graph of a bijection $A \to A$ (since $\alg A$ is simple), so $S_a$ is the equality relation.
 In summary, $S$ is equal to the relation $B(x) \vee (y=z)$.
 By Proposition~\ref{prop:rel_descr_strong_blocking}, $B$ is strongly projective.

-If $B$ is empty, then every $R_a$ is a graph of a bijection.
-But then the original relation $R$ is strongly functional, so $\alg A$ is abelian by Proposition~\ref{prop:ImpliesAbelian}, finishing the proof. \end{proof}
+If $B$ is empty, then every $R_a$ is the graph of a bijection.
+But then, by symmetry of $R$, fixing any coordinate to any $a$ and projecting out this coordinate gives the graph of a bijection.
+Therefore $R$ is strongly functional, so $\alg A$ is abelian by Proposition~\ref{prop:ImpliesAbelian}, finishing the proof. \end{proof}

 We are ready to prove the main tool for Theorem~\ref{thm:abs_stable}.
-It will be useful to use the following concept.
-A subuniverse $R$ of $\alg A^X$ is \emph{$B$-essential} if $R$ does not intersect $B^{X}$ but every projection of $R$ onto all but one of the coordinates intersects a power of $B$.
+It will be useful to generalize the concept of a $B$-essential relation introduced in Subsection~\ref{subsec:app_prelim_absorption} to infinite powers: A subuniverse~$R$ of $\alg A^X$ is \emph{$B$-essential} if $R$ does not intersect $B^{X}$ but every projection of $R$ onto all but one of the coordinates intersects the corresponding power of $B$.
 By Proposition~\ref{prop:abs_blockers}, $\{a\}$ absorbs $\alg A$ by a term operation of arity $n$ if and only if it does not have any $\{a\}$-essential subpower of arity $n$.

 \begin{theorem} Let $\alg A$ be a Taylor algebra and $a \in A$.
 Suppose that $\{a\}$ does not absorb $\alg A$ but does absorb every proper subalgebra of $\alg A$ that contains $\{a\}$.
 Then \begin{itemize} \item $\alg A$ has a nontrivial abelian quotient or \item there exists a nonempty projective subuniverse $B$ of $\alg A$ such that $a \not \in B$. \end{itemize} \end{theorem}